 Healthy eating and regular physical activity will help reduce the risk of being overweight and in turn, prevent diabetes.
 Hence, it is encouraged for the mother and child to maintain these positive dietary and lifestyle changes for the long term.

 If you have been diagnosed with GDM, here at Create Health we have a comprehensive and collaborative team ready to help support you.
-Along with your obstetrician to oversee your pregnancy, both our in-house dietician (Janet Yong) and our practice midwife (Michelle Sullivan) are qualified Diabetes Educators and can assist you in answering your questions and guiding you further.
+Along with your obstetrician to oversee your pregnancy, our practice midwife (Michelle Sullivan) is a qualified Diabetes Educator and can assist you in answering your questions and guiding you further.